 Research focus:

-My research interests are mainly focused on broadly understood symbiotic relations between woody plants and fungi.
-I devote special attention to ectomycorrhiza and ectomycorrhizal fungi which are one of the key elements ensuring the proper functioning of forests in temperate and boreal climate zones.
-In my studies I use both the conventional mycologic methods consisting in observation of fungal fruitbodies, the molecular identification of ectomycorrhizae (based on Sanger sequencing), and metagenomic analyses of soil fungal communities and fungi related to plant roots based on massive next generation sequencing.
-The combination of these methods allows a more comprehensive description of diversity of fungi representing various functional groups present in the environment under analysis.
-My research is largely focused on diverse forest ecosystems, and deals with both domestic tree species, and with alien and invasive species.
-Thanks to combining environmental and mycologic data, I also attempt to discover what factors determine the diversity fo mycobiota.
+My research interests focus primarily on symbiotic relationships between woody plants and fungi.
+I pay special attention to ectomycorrhizae and ectomycorrhizal fungi, which are key to the proper functioning of forests in temperate and boreal climates.
+In my studies, I use conventional mycological methods, such as observing fungal fruiting bodies, as well as molecular identification of ectomycorrhizal fungi based on Sanger sequencing.
+I also conduct metagenomic analyses of soil fungal communities and fungi related to plant roots using massive next-generation sequencing.
+Combining these methods provides a more comprehensive description of the diversity of fungi representing various functional groups present in the analyzed environment.
+My research focuses on diverse forest ecosystems and includes both native and non-native tree species.
+By combining environmental and mycological data, I also attempt to determine the factors that influence mycobiota diversity.

 Keywords: